MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wmitrace-strdump.md

 ---
-title: wmitrace.strdump
+title: "wmitrace.strdump"
-description: The wmitrace.strdump extension displays the WMI event trace structures.
-You can limit the display to the structures for a particular trace session.
+description: "The wmitrace.strdump extension displays the WMI event trace structures.
+You can limit the display to the structures for a particular trace session."
 keywords: ["wmitrace.strdump Windows Debugging"] ms.date: 05/23/2017
 topic_type: